feud1995/familiaria/README.md

 Example answers are based on the poll I created while creating the project.
 The poll was filled by 143 people, mainly from [Secret Level Facebook Group](https://www.facebook.com/groups/secretlevel/).

+All poll results are available publicly in (Google Docs File)[https://docs.google.com/spreadsheets/d/1Aku2qnPQ7yIKQ0Jx5MwTu3XCu1q75tKwcTsCcZdgMBw/edit#gid=1643324207].
+They were filtered and processed to provide reasonable scores for the game.

 More info comming soon...

 ## Running the game